sandreae/pypatcher-ansible/README.md

 - ansible installed on local machine
 - provision server with ssh access for root
-- local user with ssh keys in home directory (by default this is `sam` user)
+- local user with ssh keys in home directory (by default this is `jacktrip` user)

 ## Run